Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 [Unity Inference Engine](Getting-Started.md#running-a-pre-trained-model).

-Additionally, if the network architecture changes, you may still load an existing model, and ML-Agents will only load the parts of the model that haven't changed.
+Additionally, if the network architecture changes, you may still load an existing model, but ML-Agents will only load the parts of the model it can load and ignore all others.
 For instance, if you add a new reward signal, the existing model will load but the new reward signal will be initialized from scratch.
 If you have a model with a visual encoder (CNN) but change the `hidden_units`, the CNN will be loaded but the body of the network will be